photoprism/photoprism/README.md

 [issues]: https://github.com/photoprism/photoprism/issues
 [ci]: https://travis-ci.org/photoprism/photoprism

+PhotoPrism is a server-based photo library software for privately managing large amounts of JPEG and RAW files.
+It is functionally similar to popular cloud services such as [Flickr](https://www.flickr.com/) or [Google Photos](https://photos.google.com/).
-Originals, thumbnails and metadata are stored in the file system for easy backup and reliable long-term accessibility.
+Originals are stored in the file system in a structured way for easy backup and reliable long-term accessibility.

-This software is still alpha and under active development.
-You're welcome to join our team.
+*Note: This software is still alpha and under active development.
+You're welcome to join our team.*

 Our goal is to provide the following features (tested as a proof-of-concept):
 - High-performance command line tool
 - Web frontend
 - No proprietary or binary data formats